Mt Jinba (854m), Sagamihara City, Kanagawa Prefecture, Sunday, March 1, 2026

 Bamboo Grove below Shiroyama no Mori

 I was pleased to finally get a good view of the snowy top of Mt Fuji, its base hidden by the Tanzawa mountains; it was also truly unexpected, as this spot is unmarked on my maps.
-I continued on my way, heading down a dirt track with bamboo on my left side.
+I turned right at the next junction and followed a dirt track along a bamboo grove to the base of the hill.
 I already felt quite satisfied with this first hour of hiking, having seen a temple, bamboo groves and views of the skyscrapers of Tokyo and Mt Fuji.
 After passing through some fields, I was back inside a residential neighbourhood.
 After going under the railway tracks, I turned left, and was now following a pedestrian path running parallel to the Misawa river.

 Walking along the Misawa River